lackhand/princess/tools/combatAndTactics.md

 ---
 layout: navpage
-title: Combat & Tactics
+title: Advanced Combat & Tactics
-section: "1.1.4"
+section: "1.7"
 ---

 It's pretty common that an agile fenging princess faces off against an axe-wielding bruiser, or a wild ronin against a controlled samurai, or a village against marauders, or an army against a dragon, or a knight against a dragon.

 Of course the purpose of such a scene is to weigh their philosophies against each other, but tactically: who should win?

+You can just decide by playing it out with effect, cost, and risk rolls.
+But if the narrator wants a little more guidance...

-### Initiative
+# Initiative

 > I wanna run up and kick the soldier with the spear!
 > Nuh-uh!
 She stabs you first!